canonical/snap-tempest/README.md

 ## Plugins

-The snap provides all the plugins listed in the [OpenStack release notes] and those cannot be removed or updated.
+The snap provides all the most common plugins listed in the [OpenStack release notes] and those cannot be removed or updated.
 Currently, it is not possible to add new plugins or use your own.

+If you need a plugin not listed here please open a feature request.

 List of plugins:

 - barbican-tempest-plugin
-- blazar-tempest-plugin
 - cinder-tempest-plugin
-- cloudkitty-tempest-plugin
-- cyborg-tempest-plugin
 - designate-tempest-plugin
-- ec2api-tempest-plugin
-- freezer-tempest-plugin
 - glance-tempest-plugin
 - heat-tempest-plugin
 - ironic-tempest-plugin
 - keystone-tempest-plugin
-- kuryr-tempest-plugin
 - magnum-tempest-plugin
 - manila-tempest-plugin
-- mistral-tempest-tests
-- monasca-tempest-plugin
-- murano-tempest-plugin
 - neutron-tempest-plugin
 - octavia-tempest-plugin
-- oswin-tempest-plugin
-- sahara-tests
-- senlin-tempest-plugin
-- solum-tempest-plugin
-- telemetry-tempest-plugin
-- trove-tempest-plugin
-- venus-tempest-plugin
-- vitrage-tempest-plugin
-- watcher-tempest-plugin
-- zaqar-tempest-plugin
-- zun-tempest-plugin

 ## Quickstart